TankerHQ/spec/trustchain_design.md

 Blocks also have an index, which corresponds to the order in which they are added to the *Trustchain*.

 Finally, blocks are signed by their author.
-For key publishes and *device* revocations, this author is the *device* on which the *user* took the action.
+For key publishes and *device* revocation blocks, this author is the *device* on which the *user* took the action.
 For *device* creations, the author is a delegation signed by a valid authority.
 We'll discuss this in the next section.

 This creates an oriented rooted tree structure: